ethereum/annotated-spec/forkchoice.md

 #### `get_forkchoice_store`

-The provided anchor-state will be regarded as a trusted state, to not roll back beyond.
-This should be the genesis state for a full client.
+This function initializes the `store` given a particular block that the fork choice would start from.
+This should be the most recent finalized block that the client knows about from extra-protocol sources; at the beginning, it would just be the genesis.

 *Note* With regards to fork choice, block headers are interchangeable with blocks.
 The spec is likely to move to headers for reduced overhead in test vectors and better encapsulation.
 Full implementations store blocks as part of their database and will often use full blocks when dealing with production fork choice.